kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most likely diagnosis from the list above.

 ### Q105
 A 23-year-old man presents with acute scrotal pain.
-The right testicle is exquisitely tender and is higher than the left.
-There is some superficial erythema.
+The right testicle is *exquisitely tender* and is *higher* than the left.
+There is some *superficial erythema*.
-#### Answer: E. Testicular torsion - ?
+#### Answer: E. Testicular torsion - TRUE

 ### Q106
 A 65-year-old man presents with a scrotal swelling.
 It has recently enlarged, but is painless.
 Examination reveals a large soft swelling which transilluminates.
-#### Answer: C. Hydrocoele - ?
+#### Answer: C. Hydrocoele - TRUE
+- Primary hydrocoeles are most common over the age of 40
+	- Swelling fills one side of the scrotum
+- Fluid collects in *tunica vaginalis*
+	- Leading to a fluctuant swelling which transilluminates

 ### Q107
-A 70-year-old diabetic man presents in septic shock.
-The scrotum is swollen and dusky purple.
+A 70-year-old diabetic man presents in *septic shock*.
+The scrotum is swollen and *dusky purple*.
-#### Answer: B. Fournier's gangrene - ?
+#### Answer: B. Fournier's gangrene - TRUE
+- Fournier's gangrene is *necrotising fasciitis of the scrotum*
+- It is caused by a mixed infection in
+	- Deep fascia and skin of the perineum, scrotum and penis
+- Patients can present in septic shock

 Q108-110: Theme: Trauma